Home » Automobile engg » Types of Car Jacks & Their Uses Explained with Pictures [PDF]

 Image: 123rf

 In these types of hydraulic jacks, the appearance of which is almost similar to a bottle with an elongated cylindrical body.
-Compared to an average floor jack, a bottle jack is able to hold more weight.
+Compared to an average floor jack, a bottle jack can hold more weight.
 Hence, they can lift the vehicle higher.

 Bottle jacks are available with a pump handle and/or an air compressor attachment.
 According to the model type, these can lift between 4 and 50 tonnes.
 Since it has a high initial clearance, that can make them more difficult to use on smaller vehicles.
 Bottle jacks are more economical than floor jacks.